 Q. What do I need to enter the competition?

 A. An original feature film screenplay or short film or teleplay, a signed application with release form, and a US$ entry fee.
-Please check the prizes and deadlines page for appropriate cut off dates for all respective entry deadlines. *NOTE: Entrants are offered the Judging Scorecard and a brief summary of notes for $30.
-If you would like to forgo this option, select the entry only box at the time of check out.
+Please check the prizes and deadlines page for appropriate cut off dates for all respective entry deadlines. *NOTE: Entrants also have the opportunity to receive the Judge's scorecard and a page of the judge's notes for an additional $40.

 Q. When are the application forms available?